kyoz/neovim/README.md

 npm install -g neovim
 ```

+For clipboard support you must install xclip or xclipboard

 ## Installation

 Before starting with this step, you must make sure that you'v read and install everything required in above steps.